 Earlier this January, during my last semester at Georgia Tech, I found myself still stuck in the “yikes-what-am-I-doing-with-my-life-after-graduation” phase.
 Sure, I had five months left before officially relinquishing my student status, but rejections from on-site interviews in the fall left me in a mildly defeated state.

 Around this time, I luckily stumbled upon the Medium article, “Be BuzzFeed’s Product Design Intern This Summer,” which highlighted an opportunity that seemed perfect to venture into.
 It appeared to be a great way for me to get a definitive answer between pursuing a career in software engineering and product design.
-Not to mention, it seemed like an priceless experience where I would be able to grow immensely as a designer; I’ve always valued the saying “If you’re the smartest person in the room, you’re in the wrong room.”
+Not to mention, it seemed like a priceless experience where I would be able to grow immensely; I’ve always valued the saying “If you’re the smartest person in the room, you’re in the wrong room.”

 Fast forward to February — I receive an email from Kelsey, one of the design managers.
 She wanted to hop on a 15-minute intro video call to learn a bit more about me as a candidate.
 Thankfully, we had a great conversation, leading me to the portfolio presentation round with BuzzFeed’s other design manager, Caylee.
 I set up a slide-deck that showcased two personal projects from conception to launch, which included the messiest parts of my processes: what I tried that didn’t work, variations I came up with before narrowing down to the one I shipped, and things I would’ve done differently.
 The final interview was to understand more about my interest in BuzzFeed, what I was looking to learn from the summer, and how I thought BuzzFeed could help me with this.
 We also touched on how I work with others and approached collaboration.